 This document describes the protocol for external API clients using our devices.
-If you are interested in running your own code on the device itself, see the plugin API documentation instead.
+If you are interested in running your own code on the device itself, see the module API documentation instead.

 - We assume the stream is reliable (though the protocol will resynchronize if bytes are lost or corrupted). i.e. we do not include CRCs or error correction codes.